AgileVentures/av-static-website/source/blog_articles/2017-10-20-av-ecosystem-review-performance-tuning-ftw.html.markdown

 and various other stuff that makes it feel like it's the event scheduling time and timezone stuff that's causing the biggest memory headaches.
 The Puma worker killer is a stop gap.
 I guess the best looking options are:

-1. try removing the `nearest_time_zone` gem since it's the
+1. try removing the `nearest_time_zone` gem since it's the biggest memory hog
 2. dissect the visitors index.html.erb file to work out where it's snagging on memory

 I tried removing the timing section and re-running the memory performance over time, but it just jumped up.
-I run the perf:objects again and that knocks the index.html.erb file out of the "retained memory by location" list.
+I ran the perf:objects again and that knocked the index.html.erb file out of the "retained memory by location" list.
 I notice that the home page is not using the application layout for some reason.
 Time with zone from active_support is still being heavily used.
 It seems like ice_cube is being heavily activated, even when I think I've removed the time/scheduling stuff from the home page.
 I wonder if that's just its resting state ...?
 I run the analysis again removing everything from the home page and yes the icecube stuff disappears.
 It looks like we are rendering other sub-elements that are pulling in info on event scheduling hmmm ... so I guess I should analyze the different partials:

 1) _head.html.erb: javascript and stylesheet include tags - nothing suspicious
 2) _navbar.html.erb: checks if user is signed in, user presentation, checking for next event (avoided on home page?)